 I finally figured out where I got my troubleshooting skills from.

 You’ve probably noticed that my blog posts and presentations are mostly wrapped in stories.
 While other experts present facts and details about SQL Server, I tell stories.
 That’s because we humans are hard-wired to tell and listen to stories.
 Even before the TV was invented, stories dominated entertainment.
 We watch a movie and know instinctively whether or not the story is great.
 We grew up listening to stories.
-We laugh, we cry, feel hatred or anger, emotions are aroused.
+We laugh, we cry, we get angry – emotions are aroused.
 Stories make us human.

 I’m not a natural storyteller.
 But I’m a natural story-collector, if there is such a thing.
 Until I realized how powerful stories are in making an impact.
 My very first PASS Summit presentation back in 2007 was intentionally framed with a story.
-I was scared because it was my very first PASS Summit presentation and my very first time to tell a story in a presentation.
+I was scared because it was my very first presentation in North America and my very first time to tell a story in a presentation.
 And I have been doing it ever since.

 In my consulting engagements, I tell stories of my other customers who used SQL Server 2016 feature X and feature Y to meet their business requirements.
 But beyond the factual stories of how they used the features, I tell the backstories of how they ended up implementing a solution.
 One of my favorites is why I don’t trust backups.

 I tell the story of a payroll company who called me to fix a database corruption issue.
 The worst time to have a database disaster for a payroll company is a few days before payroll.
 Oh, and all of their backups were useless.
 For me, it’s no longer about fixing corrupted data pages or recovering as much data as I possibly can.
 It’s about that single mom who might not be able to pay the rent on time because payroll got delayed.